data-provider/core/README.md

 ### Agnostic about data origins

 The Provider class provides the cache, state handler, etc., but not the "read" method.
-The "read" behavior is implemented by __different Data Provider Origins addons__.
+The "read" behavior is implemented by __different [Data Provider Origins addons][addons]__.

-There are different origins available, such as __[Axios][data-provider-axios], [LocalStorage][data-provider-browser-storage], [Memory][data-provider-memory], etc.__ and building your own is so easy as extending the Provider class with a custom "readMethod".
+There are different origins addons available, such as __[Axios][data-provider-axios], [LocalStorage][data-provider-browser-storage], [Memory][data-provider-memory], etc.__ and building your own is so easy as extending the Provider class with a custom "readMethod".

 Sharing the same interface for all origins, and being able to build Selectors combining all of them implies that your logic will be __completely isolated about WHERE the data is being retrieved.__